Gayatri1408/Ping-pong-Game-/README.md

-echo "# Multiplayer Ping Pong Game
+# Multiplayer Ping Pong Game

 A real-time multiplayer ping pong game where two players can control paddles using different browsers.
 The game features scoring, bouncing ball mechanics, and randomly placed obstacles.